 - 1. On the Primary, use System Overview to check that the VIP & RIPs are shown as active (green). - 2.
-Using a browser, navigate to the VIP address, i.e. http://192.168.2.150 to verify that you can reach the Real Servers via the Virtual Service. - On the Primary, check Reports > Layer 4 Current Connections to ensure that client connections are reported in state 'ESTABLISHED'.
-If not and instead 'SYN-RECV' is shown, double-check that you have set the default gateway on all Real Servers to be the floating IP address on the load balancer.
+Using a browser, navigate to the VIP address, i.e. http://192.168.2.150 to verify that you can reach the Real Servers via the Virtual Service. - 3.
+On the Primary, check Reports > Layer 4 Current Connections to ensure that client connections are reported in state "ESTABLISHED".
+If not and instead "SYN-RECV" is shown, double-check that you have set the default gateway on all Real Servers to be the floating IP address on the load balancer. - 4.
+On

-Example 4 - One-Arm SNAT Mode & SSL Termination (Single Appliance)
+Example 3 - One-Arm SNAT Mode & SSL Termination (Single Appliance)

-This example uses HAProxy and STunnel at layer 7.
-STunnel is used to terminate SSL on the load balancer.
-STunnel then passes unencrypted HTTP traffic to the HAProxy VIP/RIP cluster.
-HAProxy does not offer the raw throughput of layer 4, but is still a high performance solution that is appropriate in many situations.
+In this example, STunnel is used to terminate SSL on the load balancer.
+STunnel passes the unencrypted HTTP traffic to an HAProxy VIP which then load balances the traffic between two Real Servers.
+HAProxy does not offer the raw throughput of layer 4, but is still a high performance solution.